 ... a set of rules developed over a long period of time regulating people's interactions with each other, which sets standards of conduct between individuals and other individuals, and individuals and the government, and that are enforceable through sanction.

-It is worth noting at this point that when a reference is made to 'the law', it is a reference to the body of law generally, while a reference to 'a law' is a reference to a particular legal rule.
+Note that when a reference is made to 'the law', it is a reference to the body of law generally, while a reference to 'a law' is a reference to a particular legal rule.